 Welcome to the Lilydale Lake Fishing Guide.
 Lilydale Lake is a man-made wetland in the outer eastern suburbs of Melbourne.
-Opened in July 1990 it was originally purpose-built to prevent flooding but has become a very popular destination welcoming a million people annually.
-It’s a roughly 1-hour drive from the CBD located in the township of Lilydale within the Yarra Valley.
-Open all year round this 28-hectare lake with a dam wall stretches a total of 440 meters and is great for targeting carp, trout and redfin.
+Opened in July 1990, it was initially built to prevent flooding but has since become a very popular destination, welcoming over a million people annually.
+It’s a roughly 1-hour drive from the CBD, located in the township of Lilydale within the Yarra Valley.
+Open all year round, this 28-hectare lake with a dam wall that stretches a total of 440 meters is excellent for targeting carp, trout and redfin.

 There are several fishing jetties scattered around the parklands.
-We have seen some big carp and some big rainbow trout landed from here in recent years.
-On its day the fishing can be plentiful with many anglers catching fish, and in recent years has become popular with Kayak anglers who can venture out towards the islands in the middle of the lake.
+We have seen some large carp and rainbow trout landed from here in recent years.
+On its day, the fishing can be plentiful with many anglers catching fish, and in recent years, it has become popular with Kayak anglers who can venture out towards the islands in the middle of the lake.
 The lake is stocked regularly with trout fingerlings by Vic fisheries during most school holidays.
 It’s a great fishing location for kids and beginners.

 Things to do at Lilydale Lake